GDPR and security in day-to-day work — onboarding for clinic staff

 Phishing — the most common trap

-Phishing is fake emails that look like real ones — from a bank, a colleague, or Validi itself — trying to get you to enter your login or click a link.
+Phishing is fake emails that look like real ones — from a bank, a colleague, or Validi itself — trying to trick you into entering your login or clicking a link.

 Signs of phishing: